Dental Bridges Vs Implants Treatment In Malta

 Below we list the benefits and drawbacks of both to help you decide.

 Benefits of Dental Bridges

 - Treatment time is less to see the result

 Drawbacks of Dental Bridges

 - Enamel removal required of surrounding teeth

-- If surround teeth already have crowns, they must be redone
+- If surrounding teeth already have crowns, they must be redone

-- Tooth decay of adjacent teeth is potential big problem
+- Tooth decay of adjacent teeth is a potentially big problem

 - Additional Root canal treatment may be required if nerves of adjacent teeth are affected